“Do or do not. There is no try. ” -Yoda

 One of my son’s favorite ways to serve is to send letters and Care Packages to members of our military.
 The letters thank military members for the sacrifices that they make for our freedom.
 You can include non-perishable food, personal care items, a Bible, or you can just send a card.
 This lifts the spirits of the one who is deployed and it connects the child to the reality that there are real people serving for our country.

+Serving with children can also teach them entrepreneurial skills in addition to servitude.
 You could help your children set up a lemonade stand, bake sale, yard sale, or all of the above to raise funds for a local ministry.
 You might think that these ideas won’t bring much cash in, but you would be surprised at the number of donations that people will give.

 #6 Serve Food at a Soup Kitchen or Benefit Dinner